Princeton45/monitor-3rd-party-app/README.md

 ![redis-target](https://github.com/Princeton45/monitor-3rd-party-app/blob/main/images/redis-target.png)

-Now there are a bunch of metrics being exposed to Prometheus to scrape through the Redis exporter
+Now there are a bunch of metrics being exposed to Prometheus to scrape through with help of the Redis exporter

 ![redis-metrics1](https://github.com/Princeton45/monitor-3rd-party-app/blob/main/images/redis-metrics1.png)